Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Spectra of examples of translation-covariant Lindbladians

-In this section, we apply the techniques developed so far to several open quantum systems studied in the literature such as local dephasing and decoherent hopping.
-In all cases, we determine an expression for the spectrum of the Lindblad generator.
+In this section, the decomposition in \Cref{sec:translation_invariance} is used to determine the spectra of Lindbladians of open quantum systems studied in the literature such as local dephasing and incoherent hopping. $\mathcal{L}$ satisfies \eqref{eq:finite-range},\eqref{eq:translation-invariance}, and \eqref{eq:Rank1} with